 - Other supportive supervision based professional development initiatives.

-Available by telephone or face to face
+Available online or face to face.

 - Child & Adolescent Mental Health Counsellors

 External Supervision supports managers by working to develop staff morale, increase staff retention and reduce unnecessary staff stress leave.

 Managers provided with the services of an external supervisor means that they know that their staff are engaged in the following processes: